meenajainshah/Candidate-Dropbox-Issues/Candidate_Dropbox_API_Test_Guide_COMPLETE_v2_postman.md

 ---

-### What we are **not** testing
+### What to expect in this phase
-This system is **not** intended to:

-- Make hiring or rejection decisions
-- Replace interviews
-- Score or rank candidates
-- Be production-ready or fully comprehensive
-- Handle edge cases or scale testing
+  -The output is a review aide, meant to help interviewers form better questions and spot gaps.

+  -It is not a final decision or replacement for interviews.

+  -We’re intentionally optimizing for judgment quality over feature completeness.

-The scope is intentionally narrow so we can improve **judgment quality**, not automation.
+  -The scope is intentionally narrow so we can improve **judgment quality**, not automation.

 ---